Infineon/mtb-example-optiga-mqtt-client/README.md

     - `ROOT_CA_CERTIFICATE` - Root CA certificate

        You can either convert the values to strings manually following the format shown in *mqtt_client_config.h* or you can use the HTML utility available [here](https://github.com/Infineon/amazon-freertos/blob/master/tools/certificate_configuration/PEMfileToCString.html) to convert the certificates and keys from PEM format to C string format.
 You need to clone the repository from GitHub to use the utility.

-       See [Setting up the MQTT Broker](#setting-up-the-mqtt-broker) to learn how to configure these macros for AWS IoT.

        For a full list of configuration macros used in this code example, see [Wi-Fi and MQTT configuration macros](#wi-fi-and-mqtt-configuration-macros).